ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:f723ff2d39
 ## Cash or Card?
 Part 1 - Data Discovery in a Table

 Consumers today have many payment options, and the small town West Cargo Bank is interested in learning the probability of someone using cash or a card in a store or restaurant.
 They are thinking that cash may be used more frequently at low value transactions, but debit and credit cards might be used more intensively in higher value transactions for record keeping purposes.
-The Bank knows they can’t control how credit cards and cash are used in the macroeconomy, so instead they look to model these systems based on the data they have.
+The Bank knows they can't control how credit cards and cash are used in the macroeconomy, so instead they look to model these systems based on the data they have.
 The data set `Data` contains 3 variables and 72 observations.
 The data dictionary is below.

 Data Dictionary: